inet-framework/inet-tutorials/visualization/doc/step25.md

+---
+layout: page
-@page step25 Step 25 - Turning on all visualizers at once
+title: Step 25.
+Turning on all visualizers at once

-@nav{step24,conclusion}
+tutorial: Visualization
+---

-@section s25goals Goals
+## Goals

 As a summary, in this step we turn on all the visualizers that were featured in this tutorial to see them all in action.